jump-dev/MathOptInterface.jl/docs/src/apireference.md

 VectorQuadraticFunction
 ```

-Functions for getting and setting properties of function.
+Functions for getting and setting properties of functions.

 ```@docs
 output_dimension